 The financial statements are prepared under the historical cost

-convention, on the accrual basis of accounting, in accordance with the generally accepted
+convention, on accrual basis, in accordance with the generally accepted

-accounting principles in India, the Accounting
+accounting principles in India, the applicable Accounting Standards as

 The preparation of financial statements in conformity with generally